By: Jaime W. Mejía (Translated by Jessica Schwartzman)

 A hopeless scream

-With the first mistreatment, the fairytale becomes a nightmare, and the threats, insults, blows, and violations become frequent.
+With the first abuse the fairytale becomes a nightmare, and the threats, insults, blows and attacks become frequent.

 Sorrow is a habitual companion, and guilt takes hold of our minds, as happiness, sensuality, and escape routes disappear.